ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 ### Retrieval Augmented Generation (RAG) with the Mindat.org Database

-🔡 There are many minerals and many mineral properties.
-Any large language model (LLM) to generate tokens in response to user text could, if connected to the internet, query the Mindat database for factual retrieval of geomaterial properties.
-If a user asks an LLM _"Is Sakuraiite a real mineral?"__, the LLM could call a simple function to the Mindat database to check.
-This kind of functionality could be built out through the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) or [Langchain](https://github.com/langchain-ai/langchain), or another tool altogether.
+- A language model (LLM) toolchain could, if connected to the internet, query the Mindat database for factual retrieval of geomaterial properties.

+- RAG functionality with Mindat's data would be excellent for systems that would otherwise confabulate answers pertaining to geomaterials, localities, etc.
+- ⚠️ ©️ ❔ Fair use and commercial applications are outside the scope of this document.
+Please respect the Mindat team and researchers.

+- Could there be a more effecient method to encode mineralogy data into a LLM dataset like K2?

 ### The Rust Programming Language

-🦀 Rust is a systems level language.
-Rust in the browser may be usable through WebAssembly to handle JSON, sort the data as downloaded, allow for downloads into a non-relational database schema.
+Running Rust via web-assembly  may be usable through WebAssembly to handle JSON from the Mindat server.

+- Rust can enable command line functionality for queries, such as a bash script, that can be useful when for users looking for a single page of results.
+- Rust may be helpful in parsing the JSON responses from the server